mpv-player/mpv/DOCS/man/options.rst

     If this option is deemed unnecessary at some point in the future, it will be removed without notice.

+``--demuxer-lavf-prefer-curl=<yes|no>``
+    When mpv was built with libcurl support, route nested HTTP/HTTPS requests issued by FFmpeg-internal demuxers (HLS, DASH, concat, side-loaded playlists, ...) through mpv's libcurl-based HTTP backend instead of FFmpeg's built-in HTTP protocol (default: yes).

+    Set this to ``no`` to keep using FFmpeg's HTTP protocol for nested URLs (e.g. for debugging, or when the libcurl backend misbehaves on a particular site).
+The option has no effect when libcurl support was not compiled in.

 ``--demuxer-mkv-subtitle-preroll=<yes|index|no>``
     Try harder to show embedded soft subtitles when seeking somewhere.
 Normally, it can happen that the subtitle at the seek target is not shown due to how